Tyson leads Belmont against Bradley after 29-point game - WTOP News

 BOTTOM LINE: Belmont visits the Bradley Braves after Cade Tyson scored 29 points in Belmont’s 83-72 loss to the Northern Iowa Panthers.

-The Braves are 7-2 on their home court.
-Bradley scores 74.4 points while outscoring opponents by 8.2 points per game.
+The Braves have gone 7-2 in home games.
+Bradley is 12-4 against opponents with a winning record.

-The Bruins are 4-3 against MVC opponents.
-Belmont is fifth in the MVC with 14.8 assists per game led by Ja’Kobi Gillespie averaging 4.1.
+The Bruins are 4-3 in MVC play.
+Belmont averages 12.6 turnovers per game and is 5-3 when committing fewer turnovers than opponents.

 Bradley is shooting 46.8% from the field this season, 0.9 percentage points higher than the 45.9% Belmont allows to opponents.
-Belmont has shot at a 48.2% clip from the field this season, 7.4 percentage points greater than the 40.8% shooting opponents of Bradley have averaged.
+Belmont averages 8.6 made 3-pointers per game this season, 2.1 more made shots on average than the 6.5 per game Bradley allows.

-The Braves and Bruins face off Saturday for the first time in MVC play this season.
+The Braves and Bruins match up Saturday for the first time in MVC play this season.

-TOP PERFORMERS: Connor Hickman is scoring 14.9 points per game with 3.0 rebounds and 3.0 assists for the Braves.
-Duke Deen is averaging 14.6 points and 4.5 assists over the last 10 games for Bradley.
+TOP PERFORMERS: Malevy Leons is averaging 12.7 points, 7.4 rebounds and 1.9 steals for the Braves.
+Duke Deen is averaging 3.2 made 3-pointers over the last 10 games for Bradley.

-Malik Dia is scoring 17.3 points per game with 5.8 rebounds and 1.2 assists for the Bruins.
-Tyson is averaging 14 points over the past 10 games for Belmont.
+Ja’Kobi Gillespie is averaging 16.2 points, 4.1 assists and 2.6 steals for the Bruins.
+Malik Dia is averaging 18.1 points over the last 10 games for Belmont.

 LAST 10 GAMES: Braves: 7-3, averaging 73.7 points, 35.9 rebounds, 13.6 assists, 8.3 steals and 4.0 blocks per game while shooting 47.4% from the field.
 Their opponents have averaged 62.2 points per game.